Date: 2018-04-24

 Chair Exercises for Elderly Muscle Training

-Calisthenics are a form of exercise that force us to work against our own body weight, making them a great source of a number of exercises for the elderly while sitting.
+Calisthenics are a form of exercise that forces us to work against our own body weight, making them a great source of a number of exercises for the elderly while sitting.
 Knee lifts are a particularly useful example because they target quadrilateral muscles, which are used in nearly all types of motion.
 To perform a knee lift, sit with your feet flat on the floor and slowly lift one knee towards your chest.
 Slowly lower that leg back to the floor and repeat for each leg.
 To increase the intensity, you can try holding the knee at your chest for 3 seconds.

 Getting Started